medz/medz/index.md

 I started programming at age 12 with Visual Basic, driven by curiosity about how websites work.
 This led me to explore PHP, HTML, CSS, and JavaScript, eventually becoming a recognized plugin and template developer in the PHPWind community.

 **CTO Experience (2015-2019)**
-Joined 智艺创想 in Chengdu as CTO, where I architected and maintained ThinkSNS, generating millions in annual revenue.
+Joined 智艺创想 in Chengdu as CTO, where I architected and maintained ThinkSNS, creating millions in annual value for the company.
 Led development teams on major projects including:

 - 浙江卫视 - 中国蓝 App backend & admin system
 - Huawei Xinsheng Community + Huawei Weibo